narvere/testdriven/README.md

 Instead, you can run them manually, after the containers spin up, like so:
 <pre>$ docker-compose exec web python manage.py flush --no-input
 $ docker-compose exec web python manage.py migrate</pre>

+# Gunicorn

+Moving along, for production environments, let's add [Gunicorn](https://gunicorn.org/), a production-grade WSGI server, to the requirements file:
+<pre>Django==4.2.3
+gunicorn==21.2.0
+psycopg2-binary==2.9.6</pre>
+| Curious about WSGI and Gunicorn?
+Review the [WSGI](https://testdriven.io/courses/python-web-framework/wsgi/) chapter from the [Building Your Own Python Web Framework](https://testdriven.io/courses/python-web-framework/) course.

+Since we still want to use Django's built-in server in development, create a new compose file called *docker-compose.prod.yml* for production:

+<pre>version: '3.8'

+services:
+  web:
+    build: ./app
+    command: gunicorn hello_django.wsgi:application --bind 0.0.0.0:8000
+    ports:
+      - 8000:8000
+    env_file:
+      - ./.env.prod
+    depends_on:
+      - db
+  db:
+    image: postgres:15
+    volumes:
+      - postgres_data:/var/lib/postgresql/data/
+    env_file:
+      - ./.env.prod.db

+volumes:
+  postgres_data:</pre>
+| If you have multiple environments, you may want to look at using a [docker-compose.override.yml](https://docs.docker.com/compose/extends/) configuration file.
+With this approach, you'd add your base config to a *docker-compose.yml* file and then use a *ocker-compose.override.yml* file to override those config settings based on the environment.

+Take note of the default `command`.
+We're running Gunicorn rather than the Django development server.
+We also removed the volume from the `web` service since we don't need it in production.
+Finally, we're using [separate environment variable files](https://docs.docker.com/compose/env-file/) to define environment variables for both services that will be passed to the container at runtime.

+*.env.prod:*
+<pre>POSTGRES_USER=hello_django
+POSTGRES_PASSWORD=hello_django
+POSTGRES_DB=hello_django_prod</pre>

+Add the two files to the project root.
+You'll probably want to keep them out of version control, so add them to a *.gitignore* file.

+Bring [down](https://docs.docker.com/compose/reference/down/) the development containers (and the associated volumes with the `-v` flag):
+<pre>$ docker-compose down -v</pre>
+Then, build the production images and spin up the containers:
+<pre>$ docker-compose -f docker-compose.prod.yml up -d --build</pre>
+Verify that the `hello_django_prod` database was created along with the default Django tables.
+Test out the admin page at http://localhost:8000/admin.
+The static files are not being loaded anymore.
+This is expected since Debug mode is off.
+We'll fix this shortly.

+| Again, if the container fails to start, check for errors in the logs via `docker-compose -f docker-compose.prod.yml logs -f`.
+# Production Dockerfile
+Did you notice that we're still running the database [flush](https://docs.djangoproject.com/en/4.2/ref/django-admin/#flush) (which clears out the database) and migrate commands every time the container is run?
+This is fine in development, but let's create a new entrypoint file for production.
+*entrypoint.prod.sh*:
+<pre>#!/bin/sh

+if [ "$DATABASE" = "postgres" ]
+then
+    echo "Waiting for postgres..."

+    while ! nc -z $SQL_HOST $SQL_PORT; do
+      sleep 0.1
+    done

+    echo "PostgreSQL started"
+fi

+exec "$@</pre>
+Update the file permissions locally:
+<pre>$ chmod +x app/entrypoint.prod.sh</pre>
+To use this file, create a new Dockerfile called Dockerfile.prod for use with production builds:
+<pre>###########
+# BUILDER #
+###########

+# pull official base image
+FROM python:3.11.4-slim-buster as builder

+# set work directory
+WORKDIR /usr/src/app

+# set environment variables
+ENV PYTHONDONTWRITEBYTECODE 1
+ENV PYTHONUNBUFFERED 1

+# install system dependencies
+RUN apt-get update && \
+    apt-get install -y --no-install-recommends gcc

+# lint
+RUN pip install --upgrade pip
+RUN pip install flake8==6.0.0
+COPY . /usr/src/app/
+RUN flake8 --ignore=E501,F401 .

+# install python dependencies
+COPY ./requirements.txt .
+RUN pip wheel --no-cache-dir --no-deps --wheel-dir /usr/src/app/wheels -r requirements.txt

+#########
+# FINAL #
+#########

+# pull official base image
+FROM python:3.11.4-slim-buster

+# create directory for the app user
+RUN mkdir -p /home/app

+# create the app user
+RUN addgroup --system app && adduser --system --group app

+# create the appropriate directories
+ENV HOME=/home/app
+ENV APP_HOME=/home/app/web
+RUN mkdir $APP_HOME
+WORKDIR $APP_HOME

+# install dependencies
+RUN apt-get update && apt-get install -y --no-install-recommends netcat COPY --from=builder /usr/src/app/wheels /wheels
+COPY --from=builder /usr/src/app/requirements.txt .
+RUN pip install --upgrade pip
+RUN pip install --no-cache /wheels/*

+# copy entrypoint.prod.sh
+COPY ./entrypoint.prod.sh .
+RUN sed -i 's/\r$//g'  $APP_HOME/entrypoint.prod.sh
+RUN chmod +x  $APP_HOME/entrypoint.prod.sh

+# copy project
+COPY . $APP_HOME

+# chown all the files to the app user
+RUN chown -R app:app $APP_HOME

+# change to the app user
+USER app

+# run entrypoint.prod.sh
+ENTRYPOINT ["/home/app/web/entrypoint.prod.sh"]</pre>
+Here, we used a Docker [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) to reduce the final image size.
+Essentially, `builder` is a temporary image that's used for building the Python wheels.
+The wheels are then copied over to the final production image and the `builder` image is discarded.

+| You could take the [multi-stage build approach](https://stackoverflow.com/a/53101932/1799408) a step further and use a single Dockerfile instead of creating two Dockerfiles.
+Think of the pros and cons of using this
+approach over two different files.

+Did you notice that we created a non-root user?
+By default, Docker runs container processes as root inside of a container.
+This is a bad practice since attackers can gain root access to the Docker host if they manage to break out of the container.
+If you're root in the container, you'll be root on the host.

+Update the `web` service within the *docker-compose.prod.yml* file to build with *Dockerfile.prod*:
+<pre>web:
+  build:
+    context: ./app
+    dockerfile: Dockerfile.prod
+  command: gunicorn hello_django.wsgi:application --bind 0.0.0.0:8000
+  ports:
+    - 8000:8000
+  env_file:
+    - ./.env.prod
+  depends_on:
+    - db</pre>

+Try it out:
+<pre>$ docker-compose -f docker-compose.prod.yml down -v
+$ docker-compose -f docker-compose.prod.yml up -d --build
+$ docker-compose -f docker-compose.prod.yml exec web python manage.py migrate --noinput</pre>